YOU’RE MORE LIKELY TO GET INTO FIGHTS WHEN YOU’RE DRUNK

 Boys are more commonly involved in violence than girls, with 11 per cent of boys and 4 per cent of girls in year 2 of upper secondary school who drink alcohol saying that they have ended up in a fight when they’ve been drinking.

 Most fights involve two young males of more or less the same age.
-The reason for the fight is often trivial – supporting a different football team or accidentally barging into someone.
+The reason for the fight is often trivial, such as supporting the wrong football team or accidentally bumping into someone.
 Much of the violence takes place in public spaces, such as in and around food outlets that are open late at night or on public transport.
 It’s also common in the sort of places where a lot of young people gather – at parties, in parks, or during festivals.
-Talk to your teenager about this and tell them the sad facts of life.
-It can be useful for your son or daughter to know the truth to ensure they don’t expose themselves to unnecessary risks.
+Talk about this with your teenager.
+They need to be aware so they can ensure they don’t expose themselves to unnecessary risks.

 All your emotions come to the surface when you're drunk and you tell people what you really think.
 And then some people get mad and you end up with a fight.